To register INTEREST for our 2022 PROGRAMS click on this link.

 Option 1: Intraclub Program

-A Miniroos Intraclub player will participate in a training session every Saturday morning for 1 hour (9-10am) from 18 April to early September (excluding the middle and last weekends of the school holidays).
-Training will be at JL Murphy Reserve and focus on enjoyment and skill development.
+A Miniroos Intraclub player will participate in a training session every Saturday morning for 1 hour (9-10am) from mid April to early September (excluding the middle and last weekends of the school holidays).
+Training will be at JL Murphy Reserve in Port Melbourne and focus on enjoyment and skill development.
 This is a fantastic way to introduce your child to football (aged 5 to 10).
 As a community club, we rely on parents to step up to coach these sessions!

 Option 2: Home and Away Program

-Home & Away players will be assigned a squad to train and play with throughout 2020.
+Home & Away players will be assigned a squad (mixed, boys or girls) to train and play with throughout 2021.
 We rely on parents volunteering to be the coaches and managers of these squads.
-Our home ground is at JL Murphy Reserve.
+Our home ground is at JL Murphy Reserve in Port Melbourne.

-Pre-season training begins in March (earlier for some teams), with the formal Football Victoria season running from 19 April 2020 to early September for approximately 18 rounds.
+Pre-season training and galas begin in February/March, with the formal Football Victoria season running from mid April to early September for approximately 18 rounds.

-There is twice-weekly training and H&A games on Sunday:
+There are 1-2 training sessions per week (depending on age/team) and games on Sunday:

-- Training is on Tuesdays and Thursdays at 6-7pm for U6-U11’s and 7-8pm for U12s+ (any variance is up to individual coaches and often based on age level)
+- Training is usually on Wednesdays 6-7pm for under 7 and 8’s, Tuesdays and Thursdays at 6-7pm for U9-U11’s and 7-8pm for U12s+ (any variance is up to individual coaches and often based on age level)

 - Matches are on Sunday mornings (40 – 90 mins depending on the age group).